benejsimpson/C-Chess/README.md

 # C++ Chess

-My second C++ project - Using bitboards to make a chess game and, eventually, an engine!
+My second C++ project - Using bitboards to make a chess game with AI opponent!

 ## Project Summary

-This is a C++ chess project with:

-- A core chess engine layer in `include/core` and `src/core`
-- A GUI layer built with SFML in `include/gui` and `src/gui`
-- A current runnable app entrypoint in `src/app/main.cpp`

 This project is still in-progress.
 The codebase already supports:

-- Board representation
-- Piece placement and board helpers
+- Fully functional chess game for 2 player or AI opponent
+- Minimax search with alpha-beta pruning
 - FEN loading and exporting
-- Full legal move generation
-- Move application
 - A playable SFML board UI with drag-and-drop
-- Board flipping and automatic flipping for each turn
-- FEN copy/load in the GUI
-- Move highlighting, check highlight, illegal move flash, and promotion popup

-This does not yet fully support a complete chess engine feature set.

 ## Architecture Overview

-Code split into two main layers:
+Code split into three main layers:

-1. Core chess logic
+1. Core chess game logic
+3. Evaluation & Engine
-2. GUI and user interaction
+2. GUI

-How it works:

-1. `ChessGui` owns a `Game` object.
-2. `Game` owns a `Board`.
-3. The GUI asks `Game` for legal moves, board state, status text, and FEN.
-4. Input events create `Move` attempts.
-5. `Game::try_make_move()` validates the move against generated legal moves.
-6. If valid, the move is applied to the board.
-7. The renderer draws the updated board and UI.